isa-ulisboa/msc-gis/exercises/msc-gis-ex06_crs_QGIS.md

 ## 1. Identify and define the CRS of a map.

-1. Create a new QGIS project
+1. Create a new QGIS project:

     1.1.
 Create a new project folder

     1.2.
 Add the DataIn folder of the extracted files to this newly created project folder.

     1.3.
-Create a new QGIS project and save is inside the project folder
+Save the new QGIS project named `ex06` inside the project folder

 2. Identify the current CRS of your map